wp-plugins/capability-manager-enhanced/readme.txt

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 == Changelog ==

+= 1.4.6 =
+  * Fixed : Role update and copy failed if currently stored capability array is corrupted

 = 1.4.5 =
   * Fixed : Capabilities were needlessly re-saved on role load